Best Cars for Canadian Winters (2025 Update)

 Driving on an Incline

-Driving up a slope covered in snow and ice requires you to press on the gas to maintain the speed necessary to reach the top.
+Driving up a slope covered in snow and ice requires pressing on the gas to maintain the speed necessary to reach the top.
 Accelerating before you start driving uphill can help your car gain the momentum it needs to navigate the slope.
-You should keep accelerating at a consistent speed until you get to the top of the hill.
+You should keep accelerating consistently until you get to the top of the hill.

 Turning

-This might seem obvious, but especially when driving on snow or ice, you should lower your speed to successfully make 90 degree turns or a set of winding bends.
-If you start skidding, take your foot off both pedals and steer your car into the direction of the skid.
-This action will help you regain control, rather than turning the wheel in the opposite direction.
+This might seem obvious, but especially when driving on snow or ice, you should lower your speed to make 90-degree turns or a set of winding bends successfully.
+If you start skidding, take your foot off both pedals and steer your car in the direction of the skid.
+This action will help you regain control rather than turning the wheel in the opposite direction.

 Getting Unstuck